-His body was truly BROKEN FOR US; and it is this terrible stoning that we commemorate when we break the matzos during the Passover Seder.
+His body was truly BROKEN FOR YEHOVAH's PEOPLE ISRAEL; and it is this terrible stoning that we commemorate when we break the matzos during the Passover Seder.
 How much MORE MEANING the Passover Service will have for us now that we understand this crucial truth about the death of our Passover Lamb.

-We should thank our Heavenly Father for giving up His only begotten Son; and thank our Lord and Savior for the SACRIFICE he made on our behalf so we can qualify to be come members of the Kingdom of YEHOVAH God and inherit the entire universe.
+We should thank our Heavenly Father for giving up His only begotten Son; and thank our Lord and Savior for the SACRIFICE he made on our behalf so those of us of Israel can qualify to become members of the Kingdom of YEHOVAH God and inherit the entire universe.
 May YEHOVAH God help us to continually keep this in mind!

 Hope of Israel Ministries -- Proclaiming the Good News of the Soon-Coming Kingdom of YEHOVAH God Here On This Earth!